Position

 Responsibilities:

-• Manage and organize office schedules and appointments
+• Manage and organize office schedules and appointments for the management team.

 Qualifications

-• Proven experience as a secretary or in a similar administrative role
+• Proven experience as a Secretary or in a similar administrative role.

-• Proficiency in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook)
+• Proficiency in Microsoft Office Suite (Word, Excel, PowerPoint, Outlook).

-• Strong communication and interpersonal skills
+• Strong communication skills, both written and verbal.

 Is becoming a Secretary a good career path?